Living in Harmony With Spirit

 Faith and trust go hand in hand.
 While trust brings you to the door of the spirit domain, faith carries you over the threshold.
 Exercising your faith is essential for spirit contact and spiritual transformation.

-Your resolute faith in an awesome, magnificent, perfect, and loving Source leads you to a life in the spirit defined by modesty, courage, and wisdom.
+Your resolute faith in a magnificent, perfect, and loving Source leads you to a life in the spirit defined by modesty, courage, and wisdom.
 It gives you the strength to persevere no matter what the odds, no matter how many times you fail, no matter how many times you are disappointed.
-Your spiritual maturity is a true measure of how much you actually live your faith.

 Humility is not thinking less of yourself, it’s thinking of yourself less.